-Each session will be with different combination of personnel and most likely a different piece.
+Each session will be with different combinations of personnel and most likely a different piece.
 Participants will be advised of the music to be played on the course 2 weeks before it starts but due to numbers changing at the last minute there may be changes to repertoire.
 There will be coaching for half of each session.
 It would be beneficial to familiarise yourself with the repertoire chosen.

 Will music be provided in advance of the course?